 National Service of Remembrance at the Cenotaph

-How can I take part in the National Service of Remembrance?
+How can I take part in the Cenotaph Parade?

-We will be bringing forward the application dates and deadlines so that associations will have the opportunity to reapply for tickets in August should the full 10,000 tickets not be used.
-The below dates will be the 2019 deadlines:
+We will be bringing forward the application dates and deadlines so that associations will have the opportunity to reapply for tickets in September should the full 10,000 tickets not be used.

-If you wish to attend the service as a spectator, you can find further information on the website of the Department of Culture, Media & Sport.
-The event is open to the public and tickets are not required.
+If you wish to attend the service as a spectator, further information will be made available in due course on the website of the Department of Culture, Media & Sport.